ErikaKoro/PDS4/README.md

 <br/>

 ## 5. Compile and run
+`ATTENTION!` Run `make run_data` to create the dataset.
+The default dimension is 10 and the number of points 10,000.

 ### 5.1.
 Sequential
-Simply run `make run_sequential` in the [*PDS4*](PDS4) directory in order to run the executable for sequential code that creates the vantage point tree.
+Simply run `make run_sequential` in the [*PDS4/project*](PDS4/project) directory in order to run the executable for sequential code that creates the vantage point tree.
 The executable files will be created in the `BUILD_DIR` directory along with the `object` files.

 ### 5.2.
 OpenCilk
 Run `make run_cilk` in order to run the executable for the OpenCilk parallelized code.